Michelle Legge

 INCOME TAX

-Though they're often lumped in the same breath, margin trading, derivatives, and futures all have different tax treatments.
-It's important to note the BZSt has not released guidance on the tax implications of crypto margin trading, crypto derivatives, and crypto futures yet - however, they have guidance on these products in traditional markets.
+It's important to note that the BZSt has not released guidance on the tax implications of crypto margin trading, crypto derivatives, and crypto futures yet.
+However, there is guidance on these products in traditional markets.

-Margin trading?
-Profits from margin trades can only be classified as capital income if no crypto is delivered but the difference is settled.
+Profits from margin trades can only be classified as capital income if no crypto is delivered, but the difference is settled.
 Meanwhile, if crypto is delivered, this would be viewed as a private sales transaction instead.
 These two have different tax treatments:

-Private sales transactions are taxed at your regular Income Tax rate if the income is from an asset held for less than one year.
-More than one year and your profits are tax free.
+• Private sales transactions are taxed at your regular Income Tax rate if the income is from an asset held for less than one year.
+For more than one year, your profits are tax-free

-We recommend you speak to an experienced crypto accountant to help you navigate your tax burden when dealing with crypto margin trades, derivatives, or futures.
+Speak to an experienced crypto accountant to navigate tax liabilities from margin trading, derivatives, or futures.

 Spending crypto within a year